-(KCSiE 2023 Annex C pages 166 to 170 and paragraphs 68,102,122, 123, 540 and 543).
+(KCSiE 2024 Annex C pages 171 to 172 and paragraphs 101,121 to 122, 547 and 550).

 The establishment of a Child Protection, CiN or Confidential Safeguarding file, which is separate from the child's main school file, is an important principle in terms of storing and collating information about children which relates to either a child protection or safeguarding concern or an accumulation of concerns about a child's welfare which are outside of the usual range of concerns which relate to ordinary life events.
-It should be borne in mind that what constitutes a 'concern' for one child may not be a 'concern' for another and the child's particular circumstances will need to be taken into account for example if a child is subject to a child protection plan, CiN plan or has looked after status (LAC).
-Professional judgement will therefore be an important factor when making this decision and will need clear links between pastoral staff and those with Designated Safeguarding Lead responsibilities in school.
+It should be borne in mind that what constitutes a 'concern' for one child may not be a 'concern' for another and the child's particular circumstances will need to be considered for example if a child is subject to a child protection plan, CiN plan or has looked after status (LAC).
+Professional judgement will therefore be a key factor when making this decision and will need clear links between pastoral staff and those with Designated Safeguarding Lead responsibilities in school.

-A 'child protection' or 'confidential' file should be commenced in the event of:
+A 'child protection' or 'confidential safeguarding' file should be commenced in the event of:

-- A referral to MASH/Children's Social Care.

-- A number of minor concerns on the child's main school file.

-- Any child open to social care.
+- A referral to MASH/Children's Social Care. - A number of minor concerns on the child's main school file. - Any child is open to social care or Early Help Service. - Involved with statutory safeguarding agency.

-All 'child protection' or 'confidential' file should contain the following (as we use CPOM's or it is already set up to record in accordance with statutory guidance):
+All 'child protection' or 'confidential' files should contain the following